01 of 06

 Continue to 3 of 6 below.

-- Cut the bag at the desired location, being sure that your cuts are perpendicular to the sides of the bag.
+- Cut the bag at the desired location, taking care to ensure that your cuts are perpendicular to the sides of the bag.
 You will want a bag area large enough to make a usable bag.

-- Turn the bag inside out and thoroughly wipe down the "fabric."
-Allow it to dry thoroughly before sewing.
+- Turn the bag inside out and thoroughly wipe down the material.
+Allow it to dry completely before sewing.

 03 of 06